qsz746/ITMO_with_fast_SRGAN/README.md

-The programming language used to develop the code Python and the version: python/3.6 Deep learning frameworks used: Keras/TensorFlow. load nixpkgs/16.09  intel/2018.3  cuda/10.1 cudnn/7.6.5 The version of that framework used: For example, tensorflow==2.0.1 .
+The programming language used to develop the code Python and the version: python/3.6 <br />
+Deep learning frameworks used: Keras/TensorFlow. <br />
+load nixpkgs/16.09  intel/2018.3  cuda/10.1 cudnn/7.6.5 <br />
+The version of that framework used: For example, tensorflow==2.0.1 . <br />
-The operating systems used for the development and their versions.(Windows/ MacOS Catalina Version 10.15.5).
+The operating systems used for the development and their versions.(Windows/ MacOS Catalina Version 10.15.5). <br />
-The requirements/dependencies and their versions that are needed to run the code: opencv-python==4.1.1.26, numpy==1.17.2 The name of the deep learning network used for the development VGG19.
+The requirements/dependencies and their versions that are needed to run the code: opencv-python==4.1.1.26, numpy==1.17.2 <br />
+The name of the deep learning network used for the development VGG19. <br />
-Link to the third-party codes used in the project (for example from GitHub) and brief summary of that code.
+Link to the third-party codes used in the project (for example from GitHub) and brief summary of that code. <br />
-We used external computing services WestGrid, explain if it makes any difference to run them on the conventional PCs and laptops.
+We used external computing services WestGrid, explain if it makes any difference to run them on the conventional PCs and laptops. <br />

 # Before you run: